xballoy/xballoy.github.io/_posts/2017-11-29-how-to-avoid-conditional-in-your-code.md

 ---
 layout: post
-title: How to avoid conditional in your code
+title: How to avoid conditionals in your code
-description: Learn how to use a map instead of a conditional in your code with an example.
+description: Use a Map instead of if/else to handle finite conditions in Java.
 author: Xavier Balloy
 tags:
-  - code retreat
   - java
+  - clean-code
+  - refactoring
   - kata
 ---
-A couple of weeks ago I’ve been asked to share how I avoided `if` in my code at the Global Day of Code Retreat 2017.
+A couple of weeks ago I was asked to share how I avoided `if` in my code at the Global Day of Coderetreat 2017.
 <!--more-->

 **DISCLAIMER**: this solution was produced during a kata where we forced